 Discussion: "A Conversation with Wyomia Tyus"

 SST hosted a discussion on September 16, 2018 at Georgia Tech with the legendary Wyomia Tyus, a back-to-back Olympic gold medalist (1964, 1968) and long-time advocate for global human rights.
-Dr. Damion Thomas, a curator of the Smithsonian's National Museum for African American History and Culture, led the interview and former GA Tech Football Coach Bill Curry provided introductions.
+Dr. Damion Thomas, a curator of the Smithsonian's National Museum for African American History and Culture, led the interview and former Georgia Tech Football Coach Bill Curry provided introductions.
 Dr. Mary McDonald and Dr. Jacqueline Jones Royster also provided remarks.
-The video stream of this event can be seen here.
+A video stream of "A Conversation with Wyomia Tyus" is available.

 Panel: “The 1996 Atlanta Olympics: Assessing Multiple Legacies”